-The Giving Cupboard does not practice or permit any unlawful discrimination on the basis of gender, age, race, color, sexual orientation, national origin, religion, disability, income level, or any other basis prohibited by law.
+The Giving Cupboard does not practice or permit any unlawful discrimination on the basis of race, color, national origin, sex (including gender identity and sexual orientation), age, religion, disability, income level, reprisal or retaliation for prior civil rights activity, or any other basis prohibited by law.
 We welcome volunteers and clients of all genders, ages, races, national origins, religions, and other demographics.

 The Giving Cupboard is dedicated to providing the best product possible to you.
 Volunteers pre-sort all of the food products at the Giving Cupboard, but in spite of their best efforts, you may receive questionable items.
 Therefore, being informed about food product safety is very important.
 Caution: You are responsible for all the food you consume.

 There are three important key dates to be aware of: sell by, best if used by, and expiration date.
 These are recommendations from the USDA and Feeding America.

 - “Sell by” is the last day a store can sell the item.
 Items such as milk, yogurt, and other dairy usually display a “sell by” date.

 - Cereals, canned items, and rice typically display a “best if used by” date.
 This is an approximate date to use the food for best quality.
 These foods are still safe to eat.